MFS4711/portfolio-project-1/README.md

 The deployment process involved publishing my main branch and root directory which took a few minutes before completing.
 The deployed project updated as required after each git push and few, if any, issues were encountered.

+### File Structure

+The root directory is structured in a way that is clear an organised.
+This is separated into an assets folder and the individual html files, as well as this README.md file.

+In the assets folder, the folder has been split into clear, logical folders, each enclosing images to be applied to the location of the folder name.
+This is particularly important as there are a large number of images used in the project and so having a single image file would make it difficult to read.
+Also, in this way, the relative image file paths, included in the html, can be followed easily.

+Further to this, as per convention, in the assets folder, along with the image folder, there is a styles folder, which contains all css stylesheets used.
+In this project there was only one used, however, if there were more these would be easily found here.

+This file structure allows for easy navigation and reading for anyone attempting to read the code.

 ## Reflection on Development Process

 ### Final Thoughts